by Gordon Duff, VT Sr. Editor … with New Eastern Outlook, Moscow

 Maybe the vacuous “SCPR” is just like the “SHRO,” the source of the long debunked sarin gas stories that nearly brought the world to war, yes the good old “Syrian Human Rights Observatory,” the all-powerful source of information the Guardian, Washington Post and other news organizations still use.

-Some months ago, it was found initially by Veterans Today and then by Russia Today that the “SHRO” was actually one man living over a noodle shop in the bleak British town of Coventry.
+Some months ago, it was found initially by VT and then by Russia Today that the “SHRO” was actually one man living over a noodle shop in the bleak British town of Coventry.

 The hundreds, maybe even thousands of news stories issued by him, as one man is not a “group” or “organization,” were all simply made up.
 The “confirmed reports” that nearly brought the world to war were not so innocent inventions.